mnswifi/Linear_regression_model/README.md

-# Linear_regression_model
-## Regression Model Comparison: Linear Regression vs Random Forest
+# Regression Model Comparison: Linear Regression vs Random Forest
 This repository contains a regression model that predicts an output variable based on input features.
 In this README file, we will compare the performance of the linear regression model and random forest model.

 ## Dataset